Shuffle/Shuffle-docs/docs/troubleshooting.md

 ```

 ## Recover admin user
-You can reset your password in your local instance by doing the following:
+You can reset your lost password in your local instance by doing the following:
 1. docker exec to get bash session into OpenSearch container `docker exec -it <container_id> bash`

 2. Dump the results of users index query into `users.log` file